 - Uneven length of the arms or legs

-MU Health Care pediatric rheumatologists raising awareness about JRA
+MU Health Care pediatric rheumatologists raise awareness about JRA

 Our pediatric rheumatologists are on a mission to bring awareness to the symptoms and prevalence of arthritis in children.
 Juvenile rheumatoid arthritis occurs when a child’s immune system attacks its own cells and tissues.
 Researchers have not yet determined why it occurs in this manner in children.
 However, family health history and environment appear to be factors.